rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/pegin/status.md

 **Step 3: View transaction status**

-This shows what stage the transaction is in, the transaction performed was a peg-in transaction (BTC to RBTC), in the image below, you will see whether funds have moved from the Bitcoin network to the RSK network, and also when the funds have been successfully delivered to an RSK address, here you can also view the total no of confirmations needed and the estimated time left.
+This shows what stage the transaction is in, the transaction performed was a peg-in transaction (BTC to RBTC), in the image below, you will see whether funds have moved from the Bitcoin network to the Rootstock network, and also when the funds have been successfully delivered to an Rootstock address, here you can also view the total no of confirmations needed and the estimated time left.

 ![Transaction status update](/assets/img/guides/two-way-peg-app/42-transaction-status-update.png)